-- 1. DRWV will provide direct advocacy services on behalf of students with disabilities relative to suspensions, expulsions, out-of-school environment, or alternative education placements for up to eight (8) individuals (see footnote 1).
-(PADD, PAIMI (see footnote 3), PAIR, PATBI) - 2.
-DRWV will provide direct advocacy services on behalf of up to seven (7) students with disabilities who are receiving no educational services, or at risk of receiving no educational services. (see footnote 1) (PADD, PAIMI (see footnote 3), PAIR, PATBI) - 3.
-DRWV will use social media to post information about special education at least one (1) time per quarter, including stories of successful outcomes for students with disabilities.
-(PADD, PAIR, PATBI) - 4.
+- 1. DRWV will provide direct advocacy services on behalf of up to twelve (12) students with disabilities who are receiving no educational services, or at risk of receiving no educational services. (see footnote 1) (PADD, PAIMI (see footnote 3), PAIR, PATBI) - DRWV will use social media to post information about special education at least one (1) time per quarter, including stories of successful outcomes for students with disabilities.
+(PADD, PAIR, PATBI) - 3.
 DRWV will collaborate with the West Virginia Developmental Disabilities Council (WVDDC) to distribute the Parent's Advocacy Guide to Special Education to parents of school age children with disabilities.
+(PADD, PAIR, PATBI, PAAT) - 4.
+DRWV will systemically monitor and advocate on behalf of students with disabilities related to individual counties and/or statewide policy changes.
 (PADD, PAIR, PATBI, PAAT) - 5.
-DRWV will collaborate with the West Virginia Developmental Disabilities Council (WVDDC) to make available web-based training for sections of the Parent's Advocacy Guide to Special Education.
-(PADD, PAIR, PATBI, PAAT) - 6.
-DRWV will systemically monitor and advocate on behalf of students with disabilities related to individual counties and/or statewide policy changes.
-(PADD, PAIR, PATBI, PAAT)
+DRWV will systemically advocate/litigate for children with disabilities who have been subjected to unnecessary exclusionary discipline.
+(PADD, PAIMI, PAIR, PATBI)